stoufexis/config-gen/README.md

-A tool that generates configuration from a template
+A tool that generates configuration from a template.

 * A template is any file with the first line being a declaration of placeholders to be used in the rest of the file.
 * The decleration starts with an exclamation mark followed by a comma seperated list of placeholders.
-* To preserve linting on template files using a formal configuration language, the decleration can be placed in a comment.
+* To preserve linting on template files, the decleration can be placed in a comment.

 For example, template.ldif could look like this.
 ```ldif